maxmanusv1/GoogleSearchResults/README.md

 # Google Search Results Scraper

 Scraps google search results without api key.
-Only Google supported in this version: V1.0.0 With the specific settings you can get Backlinks too.
+Only Google supported in this version: V1.0.0 <br>
+With the specific settings you can get Backlinks too.

 ## Installation